tannerhelland/photodemon-dot-org/_posts/2020-07-01-photodemon-8-0-beta.md

 In no particular order, here's some of the new stuff available in PhotoDemon 8.0.
 Where applicable, I've tried to link each update to its relevant commit and/or feature request page on [GitHub](https://github.com/tannerhelland/PhotoDemon) or [Patreon](https://www.patreon.com/photodemon), or where applicable, an explanation of the feature somewhere like Wikipedia.

 **Note**: this page contains animated images.
-These animations are supported by all major mobile and desktop browsers, but if you're using an old browser (including Internet Explorer, which should [no longer be used](https://en.wikipedia.org/wiki/Internet_Explorer#End_of_life)), you may not see the animations.
-Switch to a modern browser like Edge, Firefox, Safari or Chrome!
+These animations are supported by all major mobile and desktop browsers, but if you're using an old browser (like Internet Explorer, [which should no longer be used](https://en.wikipedia.org/wiki/Internet_Explorer#End_of_life)), you may not see the animations.
+Switch to a modern browser like Edge, Firefox, Safari or Chrome to see this page in its full glory!

-First up, **Clone and Pattern stamp brushes** are now available!
-I've [already written about these at-length](2020/01/31/new-clone-and-pattern-brushes), so check out that article for more details, but as a quick summary, a clone brush allows you to "paint" with a brush that's copied from one or more other images.
+First up, **Clone and Pattern stamp brushes** are now available.
+I've [already written about these at-length](2020/01/31/new-clone-and-pattern-brushes), so visit that article for more details, but as a quick summary, a clone brush allows you to "paint" with a brush that's copied from one or more other images.
 You can use this to remove blemishes from an image (by using an un-blemished region as the brush's source), or you can use it to paint various patterns, as in the sample animation below.
 The new tools support brushes up to 1,000 pixels in size, and the usual range of brush features (including edge softness, opacity, blend mode, and more) are fully supported.

 ![screen-capture](media/images/pattern_brush.png)